With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAugusta Health Crossroads Mental Health Unit is a mental health treatment center in Fishersville, Virginia, located at 78 Medical Center Drive, part of the 22939 zip code.
 Augusta Health Crossroads Mental Health Unit provides hospital inpatient treatment.
-Augusta Health Crossroads Mental Health Unit also offers individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Augusta Health Crossroads Mental Health Unit also offers cognitive behavioral therapy, activity therapy and group therapy to young adults, seniors 65 or older and adults.
 Augusta Health Crossroads Mental Health Unit supports seniors or older adults.
 Augusta Health Crossroads Mental Health Unit also provides case management.

 Learn MoreNorthwestern Community Services Page Clinic is a mental health center in Luray, Virginia, located at 23 West Main Street, 22835 zip code.
-Northwestern Community Services Page Clinic provides telemedicine/telehealth and outpatient treatment.
-Northwestern Community Services Page Clinic offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and adults.
+Northwestern Community Services Page Clinic provides outpatient treatment and telemedicine/telehealth.
+Northwestern Community Services Page Clinic offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to seniors 65 or older, children / adolescents and adults.
 Northwestern Community Services Page Clinic also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services available at Northwestern Community Services Page Clinic include case management, court-ordered outpatient treatment and suicide prevention services.
+More services available at Northwestern Community Services Page Clinic include case management, psychosocial rehabilitation services and assertive community treatment.

-Learn MorePotomac Highlands Guild Pendleton County Office is a mental health clinic in Franklin, West Virginia, located at 30 Maple Avenue, 26807.
+Learn MorePotomac Highlands Guild Pendleton County Office is a mental health clinic in Franklin, West Virginia, located at 100 Maple Avenue, 26807.
 Potomac Highlands Guild Pendleton County Office offers outpatient treatment.
-Potomac Highlands Guild Pendleton County Office provides individual psychotherapy, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Some other services provided by Potomac Highlands Guild Pendleton County Office include suicide prevention services, court-ordered outpatient treatment and case management.
+Potomac Highlands Guild Pendleton County Office provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Some other services provided by Potomac Highlands Guild Pendleton County Office include family psychoeducation, suicide prevention services and case management.

 Learn MoreFamily Preservation Services Charlottesville Office is a mental health facility in Charlottesville, VA, located at 1410 Incarnation Drive, Suite 205-a, in the 22901 zip code.
 Family Preservation Services Charlottesville Office provides outpatient treatment.
-Family Preservation Services Charlottesville Office provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Family Preservation Services Charlottesville Office provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
 Some other services available at Family Preservation Services Charlottesville Office include court-ordered outpatient treatment.

 Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is one of mental health facilities in Charlottesville, Virginia, located at 310 Old Ivy Way, Suite 104, 22903 zip code.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides group therapy, individual psychotherapy and psychotropic medication to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.